clarebudds/CV/README.md

 #### Excellent communicator

 I have strong written and vocal communication skills, which were used daily during Makers - collaborating with fellow students and co-presenting group projects.
-In my role at Hilton, I participated in daily briefings with the hotel's senior management team, helped lead Hilton's collaboration with the Down Syndrome organisation (spoke on BBC 6 O'Clock news to discuss the partnership) and contributed to social channels (shot and edited a video to promote the hotel's partnership with the Felix Project charity.
+In my role at Hilton, I participated in daily briefings with the hotel's senior management team, helped lead Hilton's collaboration with the Down Syndrome organisation (spoke on BBC 6 O'Clock news to discuss the partnership) and contributed to social channels (shot and edited a video to promote the hotel's partnership with the Felix Project charity).
 During my publishing career, I frequently liaised with internal and external clients to keep them up to date on all elements of projects and built strong, trusted relationships as a result.

 #### Team Player